 Well, let me explain.
 Even if we as consumers aren’t using all the oil in Enbridge’s pipelines, we still have to pay to use it.
 Because of this, Enbridge is pretty confident they’ll deliver on their 2020 cash flow forecast.

-2. Let's Talk Dividends on Oil Stocks to Buy 2020
+Let’s Talk Dividends on Oil Stocks to Buy in 2022

 It’s been a brutal year for dividend investors.
 For proof look no further than the 175 publicly traded companies that have shed their payouts in half, with many stopping them entirely.